 In the same way adults need healthy strategies to deal with various life events, children may need them even more so.
 Children feel just about every emotion that adults feel, but they don’t always understand them or have the words to describe how they’re feeling.
 When they can’t properly express how they feel, this usually results in children throwing a tantrum.
 Teaching the proper coping strategies will not only help to stop them from throwing tantrums, but it will also teach them healthy ways to deal with life-changing events.

 5 Coping Mechanisms for Children

-Creating art is a popular strategy for children to express their motions.
+Creating art is a popular strategy for children to express their emotions.
 What they can’t put into words, they can put into painting, drawing, coloring, etc. The act of creating art itself can alone help children to calm down and process their own emotions and thoughts.
 Art therapy is actually a form of therapy used for children struggling with anxiety, ADD, child sex abuse (especially at the hands of the church), and other forms of trauma.